 Try out different options to see what you like the best.
-Ecwid is 100% responsive, so it will look great on any size screen, regardless of which view you choose.
+Ecwid is 100% responsive, so it will look great on any screen size, regardless of which view you choose.

-Now that you’re familiar with the basic settings of Ecwid on WordPress, let’s delve into some of the more advanced settings you have access to.
+Now that you’re familiar with the basic settings of a WordPress online shopping cart, let’s delve into some of the more advanced settings you have access to.

-- Chameleon skin: One of the newer features in the Ecwid settings, Chameleon skin is designed to adapt to your website, regardless of the theme you are using on your site.
+- Chameleon skin: One of the newer features in the Ecwid settings, Chameleon skin is designed to adapt your online store colors to your WordPress website, regardless of the theme you are using on your site.
 By analyzing the structure and dominant colors of your site, Chameleon skin will help your Ecwid store look like it’s been a part of your website since day one.

-sign-on: Ecwid is all about convenience.
-Integrating single sign-onmeans your customers will not have to sign up/login to their account in order to make a purchase through your website.
-It should be noted that this is only available to paid users.
+sign-on: Integrating single sign-onmeans your customers will not have to sign up/login to their account in order to make a purchase through your website.
+That is only available to paid users.

-- If you want even more control over the look of your store, beyond what Chameleon skin can offer, Ecwid allows for full customization by way of CSS.
+- If you want even more control over the look of your store, beyond what Chameleon skin can offer, Ecwid allows for full customization by means of CSS.

-Adding extensions to your Ecwid storefront helps separate your online shop from the rest, and can even make your life easier when it comes time to market and ship your products out the door.
-If you’re looking to add more functionality to your shop, there are extensions like Avalanche and SmartSlider3, which give your products the ability to have multiple pictures that can be easily browsed through by adding sliders on your store page.
+Adding extensions to your Ecwid storefront even make your life easier when it comes time to market and ship your products out the door.
+If you’re looking adding more functionality to your WordPress shopping cart, there are extensions like Avalanche and SmartSlider3, which give your products the ability to have multiple pictures that can be easily browsed through by adding sliders on your store page.

-There are even integrations with MailChimp to help with marketing, and Ecwid plugs into the service 71lbs, which helps monitor and and guarantee your items get to your customers on time.
+There is also a number of integrations with services like MailChimp (to help you promote your WordPress shopping cart).
+Ecwid plugs into 71lbs, which helps monitor and guarantee your items get to your customers on time.
 You can check out the full list of apps and extensions in the Ecwid App Market.